 State charges are handled by Missouri courts and usually involve violations of state laws.
 Federal charges, on the other hand, are prosecuted by U.S. attorneys and often involve interstate activity or federal agencies.
 Federal cases carry stricter sentencing guidelines and typically require more extensive defense strategies.

 Yes.
-Depending on the circumstances, our experienced Sikeston, MO criminal defense attorneys may be able to negotiate alternatives such as probation, deferred sentencing, diversion programs, or rehabilitation options, particularly for first-time or non-violent offenses.
+Depending on your case, our Sikeston, MO criminal defense attorneys may negotiate probation, suspended sentences, diversion programs, or treatment alternatives instead of jail time—especially for first-time offenders.

 Choosing the right lawyer can make the difference between your case being ended favorably and you spending time behind bars.
 Don’t risk your freedom or your future with an inexperienced attorney or a public defender overloaded with cases.
 Unlike other criminal Sikeston, MO defense attorneys, we aren’t afraid of doing whatever it takes to prove your innocence—including going to trial.